Hard copy records of births/deaths occurring between December 1908 and current date are filed in the County in which the event occurred.

 Please Note: The current fee for Certified birth/death certificates obtained from the Perry County Health Department is $25.00 per certificate (providing the birth/death occurred in Ohio).
 As of July 1, 2003, the State of Ohio discontinued the practice of issuing “plain copy” certificates.

-Obtaining Records Directly From the Health Department: Certified birth/death certificates may be obtained by visiting our office located at 212 South Main Street, Lower Level, New Lexington, Ohio.
-Department hours are Monday – Friday 7:00 AM to 5:00 PM.
+Obtaining Records Directly From the Health Department: Certified birth/death certificates may be obtained by visiting our office located at 409 Lincoln Park Drive, New Lexington, Ohio.
+Vital Statistic Department hours are Monday – Friday 7:30 AM to 3:30 PM.

 Obtaining Vital Statistic Records via Mail: Certified birth/death certificates may also be obtained by mail.
 Please send your request; along with a check or money order, in the amount of $25.00, to Perry County Health Department, Attention: Vital Statistics Division, at P.O.
 Box 230, New Lexington, Ohio 43764.